zellwk/zellwk.com/src/posts/2021-02-17-netlify-vercel-digital-ocean.md

 ## Verdict

-If you have a small project: Go with netlify.
+If you have a small project: Go with Netlify or Vercel.
+They're pretty much the same to me.

 If you have a larger project: Use Digital Ocean.

-I wouldn't choose Vercel anymore because of that dark pattern pricing strategy.

 By the way, [Use this link to get a free \$100 credit](https://m.do.co/c/64daa7a7a455) if you want to try out Digital Ocean.
 Happy server(less)-ing!